pufferss/Odyo/README.md

 Note:
 - You cannot download an age-restricted video
 - You cannot download private videos
-- You can't download playlist (for now)
+- You cannot download playlists (for now)
+- You can only download either 720p 30fps or 1080p 30fps videos (if the video is in 1080p 60fps you will get 720p 30fps)

 /!\ Warning
 - If your antivirus is Cynet, Windows Defender, McAfee, CrowdStrike Falcon or Trellix, Odyo will be detected as a virus so please turn off your antivirus to use Odyo.